Jenniered/CV/README.md

 **Fight for Sight** (June 2015 - May 2017)
 _Events and Community Fundraising Manager_
 - Responsible for the strategy development and delivery of the events programme and community fundraising with an income budget of £450k and managing a team of two
-- Stewardship of high value supporters, corporate partners and committees, and management of major donor and cultivation events including dinners at the Houses of Parliament
+- Stewardship of high value supporters, corporate partners and committees, and management of major donor events including dinners at the Houses of Parliament

 **Centrepoint** (June 2012 - May 2015)
 _Events Manager_